 A reader once suggested that if any sugar builds up around the edges of the pan, use a pastry brush and some water to brush it back into the sugar water.
 I always have a small mason jar of water with a brush in it near by.
 And when I do this, it never fails that I don’t have to use it. 🤣

-It’s pretty hands free from here on out.
-You basically are waiting until the sugar has caramelized.
+It’s pretty hands free from here on out because you basically are waiting until the sugar has caramelized.
 Watch this closely as it will turn from clear, to a champagne color and then to several stages of amber.
-Once the sugar has caramelized and is a deep golden amber (but not dark!) in color, remove off of the heat.
+Therefore, once the sugar has caramelized and is a deep golden amber (but not dark!) in color, remove off of the heat.

 Carefully, watching out for the steam, whisk while pouring in the heavy cream.
 Then, also carefully, drop in the butter and whisk until combined.
 Lastly, whisk in the vanilla, bourbon and salt.

 Allow the caramel sauce to cool in the pan for about 5 to 10 minutes before pouring it into a heat-safe container.
-To speed the process up, I set the bowl in a larger bowl that has ice it in and stir the caramel periodically.
+To speed the process up, set a bowl in a larger bowl that has ice it in and stir the caramel periodically.

 SEE that took no time!